YY-TMU/DIPAN/README.md

 conda activate DIPAN
 ```

+3. netMHCpan and OptiType
-3.Due to permission and compatibility issues, the following software needs to be installed manually and added to the PATH environment variable.
+Due to permission issues, netMHCpan can only be acquired through the official website and it should be added to the environment variable.
 - [netMHCpan](https://services.healthtech.dtu.dk/services/NetMHCpan-4.0/)
+OptiType relies on Python 2.7.
+Due to compatibility issues with other scripts, it should be manually installed according to the instrument.
 - [OptiType](https://github.com/FRED-2/OptiType)

 ## Usage